-Iakovos Panagopoulos is a postdoctoral researcher at Panteion University of Social and Political Science/ Academic Scholar at the Department of Audio & Visual Arts, Ionian University.
+Iakovos Panagopoulos is a postdoctoral researcher at Panteion University Department of Political Science and History / Academic Scholar at the Department of Audio & Visual Arts, Ionian University.

 All reviews refer to original research statements which have been edited in response to what follows:

 Review 1: Accept submission subject to minor revisions of written statement.

 What are the main claims and purposes of the work?

 The research presents how Theo Angelopoulos presents an alternative historical narrative through the use of space and more specifically through his kafeneion (Greek coffeeshop) scenes in his films, and how his connection with Bertolt Brecht estrangement techniques play an important role on the representation of alternative historical narratives.
 The author states the aim is to further expand this research into how heterotopias can be used as privileged location memory preservation in cinematic practice.

 Does it seem to make a genuine new contribution to knowledge or understanding of practice-research?